 - i.
-Liberalize the text book market and allow free market principles to apply; - ii.
-Promote the manufacture of curriculum support materials locally; and - iii.
-Take affirmative action to lower the cost of text books
+Liberalize the textbook market and allow free market principles to apply; - ii.
+Promote the manufacture of curriculum support materials locally; - iii.
+Take affirmative action to lower the cost of text books; - iv.
+Promote the development of affordable curriculum support materials for learners and trainees with special needs and disabilities; and - v.
+Provide more opportunities for learners to access e-learning materials.

-CHAPTER FIVE: PEDAGOGICAL APPROACHES
+CHAPTER FIVE PEDAGOGICAL APPROACHES

-To empower teachers with effective, efficient and sound instructional strategies, methodology and techniques that facilitate competency based learning.
+To empower teachers with effective, efficient and sound instructional strategies, methodology and techniques that facilitate competency- based learning.

 Provision of quality education is to a large extent determined by the capacity of teachers to interpret and implement the curriculum.
 This entails structuring the learning environment in accordance to the prevailing trends in education and learners' needs.
-The anticipated curriculum reforms will adopt a competency-based curriculum approach.
-Majority of teachers will require re-orientation on the delivery methods for the competency based approach.
+The anticipated curriculum reforms will adopt a competency- based curriculum approach.
+Majority of teachers will require re-orientation on the delivery methods for the competency- based approach.
 In order to encourage innovation, experiential learning and creativity, it is imperative that the use of technology for teaching and learning both within the classroom and through distance mode could be an option to improve access and quality, as many countries around the world have done.
-Many children who would prefer flexible learning at flexible hours because of various constraints could access quality upper primary and secondary education through an open schooling system.
+Many children who prefer flexible learning at flexible hours because of various constraints could access quality upper primary and secondary education through an open schooling system.
 The same technology can be used to improve and upgrade teachers' skills and knowledge.
 Therefore, pre-service and in-service training programmes will be designed to conform to the philosophical and theoretical approaches adopted in the envisaged school curriculum.

-To enhance the pedagogical approaches, MOEST will pursue the following policies:
+To enhance the pedagogical approaches, MOE will pursue the following policies:

-- Enhance pedagogical approaches that support creativity, innovation, critical thinking and sustainable development; and - Enhance teacher quality for effective implementation to ensure acquisition of competencies that include life skills.
+- Enhance pedagogical approaches that support creativity, innovation, critical thinking, inclusivity and sustainable development and; - Enhance teacher quality for effective implementation to ensure acquisition of competencies that include life skills.